Aereum/aereum/README.md

-**This is a very preliminary draft!**
+**This is draft!**

-Proposal
+Vision
 ========

-Aereum should be a protocol capable of providing stable and resilient descentralized infrastructure for publishing and dissemination of original content for controled audiences.
-The protocol is based on the following
+Aereum is a protocol and peer-to-peer network capable of providing stable, relisiant and descentralized infrastructure for human digital communication.
-hypothesis:

-* Advertising should be capable of providing real economic resources to keep the necessary infrastructure of the network, remuneration for content creators and organic growth.
+It is based on the concept of audiences where network participant can create to perform moderated, authorized and encrypted messages exchanges.

+It can be conceived as a TCP/IP for humans.
+Every subscriber is associated to an unique token and an unique caption that can be used across distinct devices, different apps and even different other protocols constructed on top of Aereum.
+TCP/IP was conceived on a world of multiple users per machine.
+Aereum is conceived for the world of multiple devices per user.
+Every subscriber can create several audiences, grant or revoke moderating, submission and reading powers to other users.

+Subscribers and grant or revoke power of attorney for other subscribers to sign messages on their behalf.
+This enhances user experience, by providing a mechanism to use one or more specialized third party services to engage with the network.

+Advertising is a first class entity within the protocol.
+By submiting advertising offers one subscriber shows interest to be broadcasted to audiences.
+Once acceptedm the fee colection from the offer can be shared by the creator of the audience with other participants, without any intermediary.
+All advertising traffic is unencrypted, mitigating the risks of abuse of the network to perform illegal activities.

+Being a neutral information transmission protocol, there is no scope for top-down censoring.
+Nonetheless specialized protocols built on top of Aereum can provide filtered communication or blacklisting mechanisms accordingly.

-* All members, in all capacities, should be genuine stakeholders of the network.
+All members, in all capacities, are geuine stakeholders of the network.
+They can stake their tokens to network validation pools in order to enhance stability of the network by preventing 51% attacks.

-* There should be no possibility of top-down censoring, but there should be effective blacklisting mechanisms.

-* No hidden illegal business entirely based on the network should be possible.
-The advertising content should be entirely public.

 Aero
 ====

-Aero is the name of the token of the protocol.
-It is created out of thin air, through a mining mechanism, provided either by a proof of work or proof of stake blockchain formation mechanism.
+Aero is the name of the currency token of the protocol.
+One aero is composed of one million oxygens that is the smallest denomination possible.
+New aeros are created at the blockformation process.
+Initially the consensus protocol is based on Proof of Work, in order to guarantee proper distribution of tokens.
+At a predetermined age the protocol shifts to a pre-established proof of stake.

-It should be designed exclusively to be a means of exchange within the network, through which real economic value is traded between actors, but should not be relied as a long-term medium for storage of value.
+The number of aero created are in conformity with the growth of the network.
+It is calibrated to be used as a means of exchange within the network, and not to be relied as a long-term medium of value storage.
 In principle unlimited units of aero can be created as the monetary base grows along with activity in network itself.
-Parameters should be calibrated in order to provide a slightly inflationary behavior of aero over longer periods of time.
+Being cushioned on real economic activity (message exchange and basic advertising) one expects that its value over time to be more stable than other tokens of more speculative kind.

 Nodes
 =====